Plan Your Visit

 Allow an hour and a half for the tour guide to lead you through the tours of the Coke Museum and Coca-Cola memorabilia collection, the Biedenharn Home, and the Bible Museum.
 The Elsong Gardens tour is self-guided and you are free to stay as long as you like.
 You will want to enjoy a 5¢ Coke in the Coke Museum or the gardens as well.
 Please limit to one 5¢ Coke per paid tour.
 With prior notice, special presentations can be arranged for visitors.

-You will enter the Coke Museum through the large glass display room to view items including the first Coca-Cola delivery truck, and antique signage hung high in the galley.
-You may purchase your tickets in the Museum Store, then begin the tour of the Coke Museum where you will “visit” a replica of a vintage soda fountain and view our collection of Coca-Cola memorabilia.
+You will enter the Coke Museum through the large glass display room to view items including an early Coca-Cola delivery truck, and antique signage.
+You may purchase your tickets in the Museum Store, then begin the tour of the Coke Museum where you will watch a video, “visit” a replica of a vintage soda fountain and view our collection of Coca-Cola memorabilia.
 The next building on campus is the Bible Museum, with a guided tour of some of our favorite pieces from Emy-Lou’s collection.
 Next door to that is the historic Biedenharn home.
 Note that visitors are invited to play the grand piano during their tour and are encouraged to bring sheet music.
 At the back of the home, you will find the beautiful English walled gardens that Emy-Lou spent much of her life developing.
 This wonderful Louisiana garden features thousands of flowering plants, graceful statues and beautiful water fountains, as well as a conservatory.

 Photography is very popular in the gardens.
 We invite you to bring your hand-held camera and take snapshots on the terrace, near one of the colorful seasonal urns, or near one of the many fountains located throughout the garden.
 Please review our Complete Photography Guidelines.

 There are many restaurants in the Monroe - West Monroe area.
 Visit the Monroe/West Monroe Convention and Visitor’s Bureau website http://www.monroe-westmonroe.org/ for a full listing of area restaurants and attractions.
 Brochures and maps to find your way around town are available here at the museum.
 Please note, Forsythe Park, across Forsythe Avenue, has picnic tables and benches and a playground for the children.
 Cross over the levee, and you can take a scenic drive along the Ouachita River.
-The Creamery ADDRESS and Chili’s have supported the Biedenharn through donations of funds, supplies and services.
+The Creamery, Chili’s and Warehouse #1 have supported the Biedenharn through donations of funds, supplies and services.
 Please thank them for helping us when you eat there.